claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

   - you'll now find the plugin settings in the plugin section at the bottom of Settings for this vault (click top left, select vault, click Cog)
   - Also, when in an open file, click the hamburger menu bottom right to see any commands related to that plugin
   - Also, in Settings => Community plugins (not the list of plugins but the place you go to add new plugins), you'll see it listed and you can select it to read the readme

+### Variables

+- There are various places you can use variables
+- The places I know about are [templates](#templates) and [QuickAdd](#quickadd)
+- In templates, you can use them to fill in values, like `{{date}}` in the example [below](#templates)
+- In QuickAdd, you can use them in things like file paths, like in the example [below](#use-quickadd-to-automate-note-and-folder-creation)
+- There are standard Obsidian variables.
+I know about these three (I don't _think_ there are any more):
+  - `{{date}}`
+  - `{{time}}`
+  - `{{title}}`
+- You can also create your own variables.
+In that case you need the `VALUE` keyword followed by the name of the variable:
+  - `{{VALUE:VariableName}}`
+- The only way I know of capturing a variable is via `QuickAdd`
+  - In this case, it's not at all obvious and (IMHO) really badly documented, but the way to do it is simply to refer to it elsewhere in a QuickAdd thing
+  - eg in the example [below](#use-quickadd-to-automate-note-and-folder-creation)
+    - I want a FileName variable
+    - so I simply add `{{VALUE:FileName}}` to my file name format and when I run the `QuickAdd` command, it will popup an input asking me to enter a value for `FileName`
+    - I also found a sneaky way of getting other variables using the `Folder path` field - for explanation, see [example](#use-quickadd-to-automate-note-and-folder-creation)
+  - As far as I can work out, you _don't_ (and maybe even can't?) use the `Capture` type of QuickAdd to capture variables.
+Anything captured via that method will end up being pasted into a file, rather than being made available as a variable to other bits of functionality

 ### Modal forms